 Whether you practice it in Bacalar lagoon, in the sea near Cancun, or in an underground river in Xcaret, you will discover crystal clear waters, mangroves, and captivating nature.

 The Yucatan peninsula offers a large number of extreme sports, nothing like a little adrenaline to enhance your vacation.

 If you are a great adventurer, you must absolutely practice one or more adventure sports during your visit to the Riviera.

-Several theme parks offer ziplining, buggy or diving in the depths of the cenotes.
+Several theme parks offer ziplining, buggy, or diving in the depths of the cenotes.
 Immerse yourself in the Mayan jungle with a mountain bike session or fly over the Caribbean Sea with a flyboard.

-Visit a Archaeological site
+Visit an archaeological site

 The legacy of one of the greatest pre-Columbian civilizations, the Mayan civilization, stretches along the coast and the Yucatec hinterland.
-Its famous observatories, temples and enigmatic structures are silent witnesses of time and history.
+Its famous observatories, temples, and enigmatic structures are silent witnesses of time and history.